Geometry of finite-time thermodynamic cycles with anisotropic thermal fluctuations: Stochastic thermodynamic model

-Note that the integration in the last expression for $Q$ takes place over a time-indexed path $\{p_t\mid t\in[0,t_f]\}$ on the thermodynamic manifold.
-The first of the two integrals is linear in $v$ while the second is quadratic, converging to zero as the speed in traversing the path converges to zero.
+Note that the integration in the last expression for $Q$ takes place over a time-indexed path $\{p(t,\cdot)\mid t\in[0,t_f]\}$ on the thermodynamic manifold.
+The first of the two integrals is linear in $\nabla_x\phi$ while the second is quadratic, converging to zero as the speed in traversing the path converges to zero.
 Therefore, the first term corresponds to the effective heat uptake in the quasi-static limit and the second corresponds to dissipation.
-We summarize this first result in the following proposition.
+Consequently, we define the quasi-static heat and dissipation over the interval $[0,t_f]$ as